Naidu-2002/Disease-Prediction/README.md

 - **Training Data**: Images with known health labels for training the model.
 - **Testing Data**: Images for evaluating model performance.

-**Note**: Due to privacy concerns, the dataset may not be publicly available.
+**Note**: As per privacy concerns, I have used images sourced from Google.

 ## Model Architecture
 We employ a deep learning model based on convolutional neural networks (CNN) to process facial images and predict potential diseases.
 Key aspects of the model include: